randomblast/drupal-facebook/README.txt

   management.
 You'll have to submit your changes in order for your application to work properly with the new Facebook API.

+- This patch is required for Drupal 5.x: http://drupal.org/node/241878

 Troubleshooting:
 ---------------